Polistes annularis: Colony aggregation

-P. annularis tends to form nests in crowded clumps due to the constraint of suitable nesting sites with overhangs that minimize sunlight exposure, have minimal flooding, and are near a body of water.
+Polistes annularis tends to form nests in crowded clumps due to the constraint of suitable nesting sites with overhangs that minimize sunlight exposure, have minimal flooding, and are near a body of water.
 Consequently, nests often are formed in crowded aggregations on the same overhang.
 One cost of this crowding is the direct reproductive competition between colonies in the form of usurpation of a colony queen by a female from another colony.
 As a result, the original queen may be fought to the death, until being banished by the colony, or until becoming a reproductive subordinate.
 Unlike suggested by selfish herd, no advantage is seen for a colony to be in the center of the aggregation, further from predators.
 For comparison, the temperate species Ropalidia plebeiana from Australia that also forms nest aggregations tends to gain joint protection from predators for the entire aggregation.
 Instead, the cost of reproductive competition for colonies in the center of the aggregation is increased relative to colonies closer to the edge.
 Also, no advantage exists for a new colony to be established in close proximity to its preceding natal colony.